manal-shahid/Web_Assignment/README.md

 // This the changes made in lab7 branch
 =======
 // This is the chnge made in main branch
+// This is the chnge made in manal branch
 >>>>>>> main
 This project is a web-based weather dashboard application that fetches and displays current weather information and a 5-day forecast for any city.
 The app also integrates a chatbot for interacting with users.